Chalandi/Baremetal_esp32s3_nosdk/README.md

 The ESP32-S3's bootRom loads this software from flash memory into internal SRAM during a cold boot.

-The low-level startup process begins on core 0, initializing the C/C++ environment and configuring the clock before starting core 1.
+The low-level startup process begins on core 0, initializing the C/C++ environment and configuring the clock before starting core 1 and the coprocessor (ULP-RISC-V).

 Both cores then enable interrupts and enter an idle loop.
 Each core toggles an LED at a 1 Hz frequency using its private timer interrupt.